Information for Support Coordinators and LACs

 Can a participant's existing support worker attend sessions?

-For casual gaming, yes - existing support workers can bring participants from 3pm on weekdays, paid out of pocket at standard casual rates.
+For casual gaming, yes - existing support workers can bring participants from 3:30pm to 6pm Tuesday to Friday, and from 12pm on Saturday, paid out of pocket at standard casual rates.
 Our NDIS sessions are delivered by our own support team, so participants use ESports Collective supports for those.

 Got a participant in mind?